 Urinary tract infections (UTIs) aren't just a nuisance—they can cause serious health problems.
 A UTI happens when bacteria in the urethra, bladder or kidneys multiplies in the urine.
-If left untreated, a UTI can lead to acute or chronic kidney infections, which could permanently damage these organs and even lead to kidney failure.
-UTIs are also a leading cause of sepsis, a potentially life-threatening infection of the bloodstream.
+If left untreated, a UTI can lead to acute or chronic kidney infections, which could permanently damage these vital organs and even lead to kidney failure.
+These common infections are also a leading cause of sepsis, a potentially life-threatening infection of the bloodstream.

 Typical Symptoms of UTIs